 - 1.24.
 Locate a new Performing Arts and Culture Centre in the general vicinity of Fraser Highway and 204 Street, with associated civic, gallery, commercial hotel and residential uses, meeting spaces and publicly-accessible underground parking. - 1.25.
 Require commercial ground floors on Fraser Highway and 203 Street. - 1.26.
-Locate one or more new public plazas adjacent to Fraser Highway as a part of a new Performing Arts and Culture Centre and other redevelopment. - 1.27.
+Locate a one or more new public plazas adjacent to Fraser Highway as a part of a new Performing Arts and Culture Centre and other redevelopment. - 1.27.
 Encourage new hotel and regional office uses to locate in the Civic Centre area.

-- 1.28.
-Consider potential future museum and gallery uses in the Civic Centre subarea. - 1.29.
-Consider utilizing the 56 Avenue right-of way, adjacent to Fraser Highway, for redevelopment (eg. underground parking).
-Maintain access between 56 Avenue and Fraser Highway as a part of redevelopment. - 1.30.
-Design Fraser Highway between 203 Street and 204 Street as a grand west gateway to the Downtown Core Area, Civic Centre and Performing Arts and Culture Centre, complete with generous sidewalk widths, and ample street furniture and seating areas and significant street trees, and constructed as a part of redevelopment, future capital projects and 203 Street SkyTrain station / transit exchange development.
+- Consider utilizing the 56 Avenue right-of way, adjacent to Fraser Highway, 1.29. for redevelopment (eg. underground parking).
+Maintain access between 56 Avenue and Fraser Highway as a part of redevelopment. - Design Fraser Highway between 203 Street and 204 Street as a grand west 1.30. gateway to the Downtown Core Area, Civic Centre and Performing Arts and Culture Centre, complete with generous sidewalk widths, and ample street furniture and seating areas and significant street trees, and constructed as a part of redevelopment, future capital projects and 203 Street SkyTrain station / transit exchange development.
 Incorporate decorative bollards, sculptural pylons and banners, innovative lighting and special street paving treatments to reinforce the ceremonial character of this street section.